Why Middle School Sucks for Most Students

 SOAR® makes curriculum for schools that teaches students how to deal with the issues that made middle school suck for me!
 The SOAR® Soft Skills Curriculum covers all of the problems that students face in this transition period.
 Then it gives them clear, easy-to-follow solutions.

 If your student’s school does not use the SOAR® curriculum, you can still help your student get ahead!
-SOAR® offers School Success Kits based on the same principals.
+SOAR® offers a home edition version of their App.
 It is easy to setup, and students are prepared for success on day 1!

 Don’t let middle school suck!
 Implement a solution before the problems evolve.
 Help your new middle schooler succeed!